Pigs’n’Prawns Day 2025

-Club in One Mile, Dunwich, raising funds to repair the Club’s damaged pontoon.
+From 11am on Saturday, 14 June 2025, the beloved Pigs’n’Prawns Day returned to the Little Ship Club at the One Mile, Dunwich, raising funds to repair the Club’s damaged pontoon.

 prawns, and live music by local favourites Incognito.